Jalal-ud-Din Khalji: Ali Gurshasp's conspiracy

-Assassination
+Assassination and legacy

 The Execution of Jalal-ud-Din Khalji (r 1290-96), with the usurper Alauddin Khalji enthroned.
 Jami al-Tawarikh (1314 painting).

 In July 1296, Jalal-ud-din marched to Kara with a large army to meet Ali during the holy month of Ramzan.
 He directed his commander Ahmad Chap to take the major part of the army to Kara by land, while he himself journeyed down the Ganges River with 1,000 soldiers.
 When Jalal-ud-din's entourage came close to Kara, Ali sent Almas Beg to meet him.
 Almas Beg convinced Jalal-ud-din to leave behind his soldiers, saying that their presence would frighten Ali into committing suicide.
 Jalal-ud-din boarded a boat with a few of his companions, who were made to unbuckle their weapons.
 As they rode the boat, they saw Ali's armed troops stationed along the riverbank.
 Almas told them that these troops had been summoned to accord a worthy reception to Jalal-ud-din.
 Jalal-ud-din complained about Ali's lack of courtesy in not coming to greet him at this point.
 However, Almas convinced him of Ali's loyalty by saying that Ali was busy arranging a presentation of the loot from Devagiri and a feast for him.

 Satisfied by this explanation, Jalal-ud-din continued his journey to Kara, reciting Quran on the boat.
 When he landed at Kara, Ali's retinue greeted him, and Ali ceremoniously threw himself at his feet.
 Jalal-ud-din lovingly raised Ali, gave him a kiss on cheek, and chided him for doubting his uncle's affection.
 At this point, Ali signaled his follower Muhammad Salim, who struck Jalal-ud-din with his sword twice.
 Jalal-ud-din survived the first blow, and ran towards his boat, but the second blow killed him.
 Ali raised the royal canopy over his head, and proclaimed himself the new Sultan.
 Jalal-ud-din's head was put on a spear and paraded across Ali's provinces of Kara-Manikpur and Awadh.
 His companions on the boat were also killed, and Ahmad Chap's army retreated to Delhi.

 According to the contemporary writer Amir Khusrau, Ali ascended the throne (as Alauddin Khalji) on 19 July 1296 (16 Ramazan 695).
 The later writer Ziauddin Barani dates Jalal-ud-din's death and Ali's ascension to 20 July 1296, but Amir Khusrau is more reliable.

-Cultural activities
+Cultural activities and In popular culture

 Jalal-ud-din's courtier Amir Khusrau wrote Miftah al-Futuh (1291) to commemorate his victories.